tokensmith/otter/docs/Introduction.md

 [HelloRestResource](https://github.com/RootServices/otter/blob/development/example/src/main/java/hello/controller/HelloRestResource.java)
 as an example.

 Implementing a resource is rather straight forward.
+- Implement a Session and User and assign those as the generics, S, T.
 - Override the methods that handle http methods (get, post, put, delete).
 - The response status code must be assigned.
 - Specify a public ivar for the url path (in regex notation).